 Present-age customers are more into eCommerce websites more than ever before.
 Even in the COVID situation, eCommerce websites and businesses made record-breaking sales.

 With the constant change of trends in the marketplace, the trend of eCommerce has changed a lot.
-Therefore, your focus should not be limited to making your WooCommerce based eCommerce website aesthetically appealing.
-However, you should also focus on eCommerce SEO to effectively draw more customers into your website.
+Therefore, your focus should not be limited to making your WooCommerce based website aesthetically appealing.
+However, you should also focus on eCommerce SEO to effectively draw more customers to your website.

 - Improve Your WooCommerce Site’s Loading Time

 - Establish a sitemap in XML and a robots.txt file

 - Bonus WooCommerce SEO Tips